Skote2/COMP4106-Project/ReadMe.md

 * picking up new items for its "shopping list" while actively searching so that higher priority items get out faster, if necessary.
   * item time restrictions
   * item values

+A number of different designs could be implemented first thing is to determine the base of whether to implement a hivemind infrastructure or to implement a client server based approach.
+For the hivemind one algorithm would control all of the bots in the factory given them direcitons step by step or a list of instructions.
+The alternative approach is to have bots act as agents who can either be given shopping lists by a overarching algorith or select the items they want to collect themselves.

+The hivemind implementation leaves less interesting implementation options, it restricts the algorithm implementations to a single overarching algorithm in charge of the bots' movement.
+The same applies for the option of having the server determine the agent's next shopping list item.
+If the bot can choose its own path and choose the next shopping items it can make for a very interesting system where the bots could all be running different algorithms.
+Although potentially less functional this design would provide far more variations of the data and allow for further investigation into what makes a good algorithm.

+I believe I'll implement client server and if I have the time the bots will pick the shopping list items they want.
+The bots will do their pathing and prioritization by a genetic algorithm which will produce different algorithms running across many bots.
+This will create a space where the bots can compete for breeding potential based on their scores.
+The underlying algorithm which is being bred will likely be a simple feed forward neural netword design.
+The neural net would be instatiated to random values over some standard variation and have a randomized design.
+The more successful nerual nets will be allowed to breed and reimplemented into the least successful bots.
+The process will be allowed to go on constantly runing the warehouse until a desireable performance metric can be met by the general population of the bots.